psychoinformatics-de/datalad-tabby/docs/source/specification.rst

   string.

-  For cross-platform compatibility reasons it is *recommended* to limit the identifier to ASCII values, and possibly alpha-numeric characters.
+  For cross-platform compatibility reasons it is *recommended* to limit the identifier to ASCII values, and possibly alphanumeric characters.

 - ``<component>`` is a unique name for a particular (tabular) component of a metadata record.
 The name must be lower-case and only consist of the character